 Already a short name, you may be surprised to see Molly on this list.
 However, Mo is a great boyish nickname for such a classic girl’s name.
 Having started as a diminutive of Mary, Molly has been around since the Middle Ages.
 It comes from Irish origins meaning “of the sea” or “bitter.”

-Nicole may seem like a perennial girl name but in fact, it came storming onto the scene in the late 1960’s and hit the top 10 by 1972.
+Nicole came storming onto the scene in the late 1960’s and hit the top 10 by 1972.
 It remained a top 10 name through the 1980’s before starting its descend.
 Time will tell if Nicole sticks around enough to stay timeless or if it’ll become dated like the Lindas and Heathers before her.
-Hopefully it hangs on because Nico is a great boy nickname for baby Nicoles.
+Hopefully it hangs on because there are many boy nicknames for this girl name, including Nico which I love, and the more classic options Nick and Cole.

 You may not think of Olive as a part of the grandma-name revival.
 It feels modern, almost like a celebrity or influencer popularized it, a la Apple or Luna.
 However, Olive was a top 100 name at the turn of the century and remained a favorite through the first half of the 1900’s.
 Olive is a great girl option is you love the nickname Ollie, a hot nickname today.